Baked Quinoa Falafel with Green Tahini

 Make the Quinoa Falafel

-- Heat the olive oil in a large skillet over medium-high head.
+- Heat the olive oil in a large skillet over medium-high heat.

-- Add the onion and saute until slightly softened, about 3 minutes.
+- Add the onion and sauté until slightly softened, about 3 minutes.

-- Add the garlic, chick peas, cumin, coriander, cayenne pepper and cinnamon, then sauté until the spices are fragrant, about 3 minutes more.
+- Add the garlic, chickpeas, cumin, coriander, cayenne pepper and cinnamon, then sauté until the spices are fragrant, about 3 minutes more.
 Let cool slightly.

-- Transfer the chick pea mixture to a food processor.
+- Transfer the chickpea mixture to a food processor.
 Add the salt, herbs, egg and tahini (or almond / sunflower butter), then puree until combined, but still slightly chunky.

 - Add the quinoa and pulse until just combined.
 If the mixture is hot, let it cool down and thicken a bit before forming patties.